gamesbook/pyprototypr/README.rst

 ===========

-**pyprototypr** is a simple Python utility for designing and creating simple, regular, graphical output in PDF format.
+**pyprototypr** is a simple Python utility for designing and creating simple, regular, graphical output in PDF format via a script.

 It was originally created to handle prototyping of cards, counters, tiles and boards for board games, but can be used for creation of any document that has regular or repeating elements; typically containing a mix of graphics and text.

 Requirements
 ============

 **pyprototypr** requires a version of Python 3.11.
-If this is **not** your default Python version, you may want to use **pyenv** to install and use **pyprototypr** in a `virtual environment.
+If this is **not** your default Python version, you may want to use **pyenv** to install and use **pyprototypr** in a virtual environment.

 Documentation
 =============

-The online documentation starts here: `table of contents <https://github.com/gamesbook/pyprototypr/blob/master/docs/index.md>`_.
+The online documentation starts here: `Table of Contents <https://github.com/gamesbook/pyprototypr/blob/master/docs/index.md>`_.

 See the ``docs`` directory for the full `technical manual <https://github.com/gamesbook/pyprototypr/blob/master/docs/manual_technical.rst>`_.

 This is also available as a `PDF <https://github.com/gamesbook/pyprototypr/blob/master/docs/manual_technical.pdf>`_.

 Quick Start (for the impatient)
 ===============================